 - In fiscal year 2016, TVA sold more than 673 million kilowatt-hours of electricity to Bristol Virginia Utilities and Powell Valley Electric Cooperative to serve four counties in southwestern Virginia.

-- The local power companies also served more than 4,000 commercial and industrial Virginia customers in 2015, with sales of more than 375 million kilowatt-hours.
-In addition, local power companies in Virginia sold more than 9.2 million kilowatt-hours to outdoor lighting customers.
+- The local power companies also served more than 4,000 commercial and industrial Virginia customers in 2016, with sales of more than 368 million kilowatt-hours.
+In addition, local power companies in Virginia sold nearly 9.3 million kilowatt-hours to outdoor lighting customers.

 - TVA serves Lee, Scott and Washington counties and a small portion of Wise County in Virginia.

 - The TVA service area in Virginia covers 3,133 square miles, about 4 percent of TVA’s territory.
 This includes an electricity service territory of 508 square miles and a watershed management area of 3,134 square miles.